moov-io/customers/client/docs/CustomersApi.md

 ## ReplaceCustomerMetadata

-> Customer ReplaceCustomerMetadata(ctx, customerId, customerMetadata, optional)
+> Customer ReplaceCustomerMetadata(ctx, customerID, customerMetadata, optional)
 Replace the metadata object for a customer.
 Metadata is a map of unique keys associated to values to act as foreign key relationships or arbitrary data associated to a Customer.

 ### Required Parameters